Triathlon is a challenging and time consuming sport, with three different disciplines to prepare for you will frequently be training twice a day.

 What to eat during the event

 With three different disciplines to conquer each needs a different fueling strategy.

 Davis had a well-practiced strategy for her Olympic distance events which she rehearsed in training, “it is important to train the way you are going to race.
-If you just train on water, then consume a lot of carb (be it in an energy drink or gels) in the race your stomach will most probably struggle to cope and you will feel unwell.”
+If you just train on water, then consume a lot of carbs (be it in an energy drink or sports gel) in the race your stomach will most probably struggle to cope and you will feel unwell.”